 Introduction

-Ryan X. Charles is an engineer, scientist, and entrepreneur with experience in
+Ryan X. Charles is an engineer, scientist, and entrepreneur focused on building

 Skills